openbmc/docs/designs/phosphor-audit.md

 ## Proposed Design

-The main idea is to catch D-Bus requests sent by user interfaces, then handle the request according to the configuration.
-In future, support for flexible policies may be implemented that would allow for better flexibility in handling and tracking.
+For any event that can be recorded (for example: Audit, SEL, Redfish, etc.), which is similar to error, define the corresponding yaml interface (requires a consumer attribute, indicating its source is Audit, SEL or Redfish, etc., or a combination of multiple types), but these events do not indicate an error and do not need to throw an exception.

+Send audit data to `phosphor-logging` through the user interface, and store the log through the `sd_journal_send` method, and then call the DBus method of the audit service according to the event type (if it is an audit event) to notify the audit module that there is a new log, the audit module will pass The incoming TRANSACTION_ID parameter finds the latest log, and then performs corresponding processing on the current log according to the configuration (such as storage file, Email, etc.).

+Create a sub-repo(`phosphor-audit`) in the phosphor-logging repo.
+The advantage of this is that all log-related functions are integrated into one repo (`phosphor-logging`).

 The phosphor-audit service represents a service that provides user activity tracking and corresponding action taking in response of user actions.

-The key benefit of using phosphor-audit is that all action handling will be kept inside this project instead of spreading it across multiple dedicated interface services with a risk of missing a handler for some action in one of them and bloating the codebase.
+The key benefit of using `phosphor-audit` is that all action handling will be kept inside this project instead of spreading it across multiple dedicated interface services with a risk of missing a handler for some action in one of them and bloating the codebase.